-I'm a frequent contributor to Gothamist and my writing and audio pieces have also been featured in VICE, the Village Voice, WNYC, Crain's New York Business, Gotham Gazette, PRI, Modern Healthcare and other outlets.
+She's a frequent contributor to Gothamist/WNYC and her writing and audio pieces have also been featured in VICE, NPR, the Village Voice, Crain's New York Business, Gotham Gazette, Modern Healthcare and other outlets.

-Other things about me: I speak Spanish; I have a Master's from the CUNY Graduate School of Journalism; I once did a Fulbright research project on community radio stations in Chile; and I am doing my part as an NYC native to keep at least one stereotype alive by not (yet) having my driver's license.
+Lewis speaks Spanish, has a Master's from the CUNY Graduate School of Journalism, and once did a Fulbright research project on community radio stations in Chile.
+She is doing her part as an NYC native to keep at least one stereotype alive by not (yet) having her driver's license.
 One day.